CDAT/cdms/docs/source/manual/cdms_2.rst

 reads data for the range (‘1979-1-1’,’1979-2-1’) of the first axis, and coordinate value 1000.0 of the second axis.
-Non-keyword arguments of the form(s) listed in Table 2.37 on page 102 are treated as positional.
+Non-keyword arguments of the form(s) listed in Table 2.37 are treated as positional.
 Such selectors are more concise, but not as general or flexible as the other types described in this section.